softRahul10/express-guestbook/README.md

     npm install
     ```

-4. Set up your database and configure the connection in the `config.js` file.

-5. Start the application:
+4. Start the application:

     ```bash
     npm start
     ```

-6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the guestbook.
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the guestbook.